-Although most of the literature assumes identities shape political views, recent scholarship suggests that causal path can be reversed.
-Egan (2020), for example, uses GSS panel data to show that some respondents change their reported identities over time to match their political beliefs.
-Liberal Democrats in early waves were more likely to switch into claiming LGB, secular, Black, Asian, and Hispanic identities later on; conservative Republicans to later claim Protestant and born-again identities (see also Margolis, 2018, for similar findings on religion).
-H1 is deliberately agnostic about whether identity leads to politics or vice versa: all it says is that awareness should strengthen the link between them.
-After all, any pressure to align identity and politics (in whichever order) rests on knowing how they are supposed to be linked - which is more likely for the most engaged (Margolis, 2018, Ch.6).
+Social Survey (GSS) panel data to show that some respondents change their reported identities over time to match their political beliefs.
+Liberal Democrats in early waves were more likely to switch into claiming LGB, secular, Black, Asian, and Hispanic identities later on; conservative Republicans to later claim Protestant and born-again identities (see also Margolis [2018], for similar findings on religion).
+Hypothesis 1 is deliberately agnostic about whether identity leads to politics or vice versa: all it says is that awareness should strengthen the link between them.
+After all, any pressure to align identity and politics (in whichever order) rests on knowing how they are supposed to be linked, which is more likely for the most engaged (Margolis 2018, chap.
+6).

 The identities studied here do, however, vary in their likely endogeneity to politics.
-Some tend to be transmitted from parent to child (like race and ethnicity) and thus developed prior to political attitudes; others acquired in adolescence (like LGBT identity) or adulthood (like union membership and veteran status) and thus formed after political views (Egan, 2012).
+Some tend to be transmitted from parent to child (like race and ethnicity) and thus developed before political attitudes; others are acquired in adolescence (like LGBT identity) or adulthood (like union membership and veteran status) and thus formed after political views (Egan 2012).
 They also vary in how fluid and influenced by politics they are, as Egan (2020) documents.
-Although the focus of this paper is on how awareness moderates the relationship between identities and political views, I also examine how its impact varies across groups.
+Although the focus of this article is on how awareness moderates the relationship between identities and political views, I also examine how its impact varies across groups.

 This raises questions about where in the causal order awareness falls, however.
-Previous research sees it as "a relatively long-term and stable characteristic of individuals" (Claassen and Highton, 2009, p539) that is unlikely to change in response to political views.
-A related concept, interest in politics, likewise shows "immense individual-level stability" over time (Prior, 2019, 352).
-In terms of its development in the life cycle, the roots of awareness appear to lie in childhood (Prior, 2019) or genetics (Arceneaux, Johnson and Maes, 2012).
-This suggests awareness comes temporally prior to, and is exogenous from, political views.3
+Previous research sees it as "a relatively long-term and stable characteristic of individuals" (Claassen and Highton 2009, 539) that is unlikely to change in response to political views.
+A related concept, interest in politics, likewise shows "immense individual-level stability" over time (Prior 2019, 352).
+In terms of its development in the life cycle, the roots of awareness appear to lie in childhood (Prior 2019) or genetics (Arceneaux, Johnson, and Maes 2012).
+This suggests awareness comes temporally before, and is exogenous from, political views.3

-Ultimately, determining the causal relationships between these three variables is beyond the scope of this paper.
-H1 poses a more modest and first-order question: does awareness moderate the link between identity and politics?
+Ultimately, determining the causal relationships between these three variables is beyond the scope of this article.
+Hypothesis I poses a more modest and first-order question: Does awareness moderate the link between identity and politics?
 At the same time, the range of identities studied offers some leverage on the impact of awareness on different groups, which I turn to after the main analyses.